Can a Gift Deed be Challenged in Court?

 What is the method for revoking a Gift Deed?

-• the donor and recipient must agree that the gift will be stopped or canceled upon the occurrence of a defined circumstance;
+• The donor and recipient must agree that the gift will be stopped or cancelled upon the occurrence of a defined circumstance;

-• A contract may be canceled only if there is a valid reason, other than a lack or absence of consideration.
+• A contract may be cancelled only if there is a valid reason other than a lack or absence of consideration.

 • The condition should neither be unlawful nor unethical, nor should it threaten the estate formed by the gift, or else the Gift deed can be challenged in Court.